-- For a cryptanalyst, brute-force should be the last resort. - S/He needs to take advantage the weakness in the algorithm or in the implementation of the cipher in order to reduce the possible keys to try out. - Longer keys do not necessarily improve the security
+- For a cryptanalyst, brute-force should be the last resort. - S/He needs to take advantage the weakness in the algorithm or in the implementation of the cipher in order to reduce the possible keys to try out. - However, in some cases, longer keys do not necessarily improve the security